H2CK/twonkyserver/README.md

 ### User / Group Identifiers

 Sometimes when using data volumes (`-v` flags) permissions issues can arise between the host OS and the container.
-To avoid this issue you are allowed to specify the user `PUID` and group `PGID`.
+To avoid this issue you are allowed to specify the user `USER_ID` and group `GROUP_ID`.
 Ensure the data volume directory on the host is owned by the same user you specify.

 ## Versions